How Do I Set Up an AWS Account's Location Configuration?

-- Create an S3 bucket as a sample resource in the specified region.
+Create an S3 Bucket: Define an S3 bucket as a sample resource within the specified region.
+This involves setting the bucket’s name and any additional properties or tags that you require.

 import * as pulumi from "@pulumi/pulumi";